top of page

 • Members of the global majority

-Additionally, we would like to assure you that if you have never been published before, this will work to your advantage :).
-As always, we welcome all levels of writing and English language skills: if we think improvements are needed, we will work with you to sort it out, and we will do it in a friendly, non-judgemental manner.
+Additionally, we want to assure you that if you have never been published before, this will work to your advantage!
+As always, we welcome all levels of writing and English language skills: if we think improvements are needed, we will work with you in a friendly, non-judgemental manner.

 Some house rules:

-• Please pitch your piece first before submitting it in full.
+• Please send us your idea for a text before submitting it in full.

-• If we publish you, we will offer a small payment
+If we publish your work, we will offer a small payment.

 bottom of page